sat-masters/docs/Meetings/Meeting 02-04-25.md

 What do we need to attatch these things to the network is the next thing.

+Compute:
 	Numba vectorization
 	Things that can run in parallel
 	Pipeline

 Introduction
 Motivation
 A short easy to understand algorithm

+What we need before business meeting
 	what is your product:
 		Is the guidance the satellite
 		The communication system
 	Customer: GOMspace

 	Application areas:

 Attachment